the perfect alliance of coffee and chocolate

 Step 1 - Roast the hazelnuts

-First of all, it is essential to awaken the flavor of the hazelnuts.
+First and foremost, it's essential to awaken the flavor of the hazelnuts.

-Preheat the oven to 160°C (convection heat).
-Spread the whole hazelnuts on a baking sheet lined with parchment paper and bake for 10 to 12 minutes, until they release a warm and slightly caramelized aroma.
+Preheat the oven to 160°C (fan-assisted).
+Spread the whole hazelnuts on a baking sheet lined with parchment paper and bake them for 10 to 12 minutes, until they give off a warm, slightly caramelized aroma.

 Once roasted, rub them between your hands or in a clean towel to remove the fine skin that covers them.
 This allows to reveal a purer flavor and a crunchier texture.
 Reserve them afterwards.